-Individuals may benefit from having a network of mentors, not only to take advantage of varying experience and expertise, but to also benefit from divergent perspectives.4 This network typically evolves as individuals encounter changing issues and questions.
-Mentoring networks can facilitate exposure to scholars engaged in research and collaborations on projects that are in sync with their research interests.5
+Mentees may benefit from having a network of mentors, not only to take advantage of varying experience and expertise, but to also benefit from divergent perspectives.3 Mentoring networks also explicitly distribute mentorship expectations across multiple mentors and sources of mentorship, thereby providing benefits to mentors as well as mentees.
+Within a network, mentoring relationships can take many different forms, including dyads, triads, and groups of peer and near-peer mentors, as well as resource nodes (i.e., mentorship-intensive social media forums).
+These networks typically evolve as the individuals involved encounter changing issues and questions.
+Mentoring networks may also facilitate exposure to scholars engaged in research and collaborations on projects that are in sync with their research interests.4